 1. Get OBS Studio

-To record your PC or Mac screen, start by downloading OBS Studio and running the installer.
-There’s no adware or other unwanted software, but you might be prompted to download some runtime components.
+To capture your PC or Mac screen, start by downloading OBS Studio and running the installer.
+There’s no adware or other unwanted software bundled with the screen recorder, but you might be prompted to download some runtime components.
 If so, download the file from the page that opens in your browser and run it.
 Once the components are installed, re-launch the OBS Studio installer.

 Leave the Browser Source plugin box checked (this will make sure web pages are displayed correctly in recordings), but skip the other plugin unless you want to record from a RealSense camera.